gkristian/csd_project/README.md

 1. Install LAMP
 2. Download JPGraph
 3. Put JPGraph and these code in /var/www/html (or elsewhere configured)
 4. Run files from browser.
-Open http://<url>/nfm.php
+Open http://url/nfm.php for example